Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Experimental Results and Discussion

-Our criterion for the best run was the mean SDR over both instruments.
+Our criterion for the best run {in our algorithm} was the mean SDR over both instruments.
 This was achieved by a random seed of $7$ for this sample.
 When the algorithm is used in a real-world scenario in which the original tracks are not available, the performance measures are unknown to the user.
-In this case, the user can select the \enquote{best-sounding} result from all $10$ candidates, perhaps guided by the value of the loss function as a proxy measure.
+In this case, the user can select the \enquote{best-sounding} result from all $10$ candidates, perhaps guided by the value of the loss function as a proxy measure. {The notion of ensemble learning does not apply to the algorithm in \cite{Duan08}, as it is a clustering method and does not have an initial dictionary.
+Instead, we there consider the result that we achieve with the hand-optimized parameters as best-case.}

 With our algorithm, the recorder is universally better represented than the violin, and spectral masking leads to considerable improvements in SDR and SAR especially for the violin.
-This complies with the explanation in \cite{Jaiswal11a} that spectral masking helps represent instruments with more diverse spectra, such as the violin, which 4 different strings and a sound that is very sensitive to technique.
-The improvement in SDR achieved by spectral masking over all 10 runs is statistically significant at $p_{\mathrm{Recorder}}=p_{\mathrm{Violin}}=\num{9.8e-4}$ in a one-sided Wilcoxon signed-rank test \cite{R}\footnote{ Briefly speaking, the Wilcoxon signed-rank test has the null hypothesis that the differences in the pairs are symmetrically distributed around $0$.
+This complies with the explanation in \cite{Jaiswal11a} that spectral masking helps represent instruments with more diverse spectra, such as the violin, which has 4 different strings and a sound that is very sensitive to technique. {When we compare the outcomes in pairs without and with spectral masking over the random seeds $0,\dotsc,9$ respectively, the} improvement in SDR achieved by spectral masking is statistically significant at $p_{\mathrm{Recorder}}=p_{\mathrm{Violin}}=\num{9.8e-4}$ in a one-sided Wilcoxon signed-rank test \cite{R}\footnote{ Briefly speaking, the Wilcoxon signed-rank test has the null hypothesis that the differences in the pairs are symmetrically distributed around $0$.
 For this, the sum of the signed ranks of the differences is computed.
 In the one-sided test, the acceptance region for this sum is asymmetric.}, as for each dictionary, spectral masking leads to a consistent improvement of the separation result.

 The algorithm from \cite{Duan08} reacts in a similar way, yielding better performance for the recorder than for the violin.
 However, the working principle is different: Rather than trying to represent both instruments, it clusters the peaks from the spectrum in order to make out a \enquote{dominant} instrument, while the second \enquote{instrument} is just the collection of residual peaks.
 In our example, the violin was identified as the dominant instrument, but nonetheless the representation of the recorder is better.
 However, our algorithm provides superior performance for both instruments, even without spectral masking.